iqlabsorg/iq-metaverse-sdk/README.md

 });
 const registeredWarper = await warperManager.warper(warper);

-// If we want to enumerate all warpers and we know the original asset, we can use the `assetWarpers` method. const originalAddress = '0x0...';
+// If we want to enumerate all warpers in universe and we know the original asset, we can use the `universeAssetWarpers` method. const universeId = '<your universe ID>';
+const originalAddress = '0x0...';
 const originalAsset = new AssetType({
   chainId,